Below are the latest immigration updates from the United States and Canada.

 At last month’s G-20 summit in Japan, U.S. President Donald Trump seemed to soften his administration’s hard stance toward welcoming international students from China.
 He expressed a desire for “more Chinese students” to enter the United States and floated the idea of a “smart person’s waiver” that would allow high performers to stay and work in the U.S. after graduation.

 This comment comes in the midst of mounting concerns about work permit delays for foreign students.
-The wait period for Optional Practical Training (OPT) work permits is now as long as five months.
-This difficulty in finding work after graduation, and the uncertainty international students face during long wait periods, may be dissuading new students from studying abroad in the U.S.
+Today, the wait period for Optional Practical Training (OPT) work permits is up to five months.
+Students find it more difficult to secure work after graduation, and they face greater uncertainty during long wait periods.
+Therefore, the new policies might dissuade international student from studying abroad in the U.S.

 Chinese Students May Already Be Avoiding the U.S.

 Numerous surveys and interviews suggest that the political and immigration environment has already pushed Chinese students to pursue overseas education outside of the United States.
 For example, there has been a 30 percent growth in Chinese student applications to the United Kingdom in 2019.
-Growth has also been experienced elsewhere, including a 5.5 percent increase of Chinese students in Germany.
+Additionally, there was a 5.5 percent increase of Chinese students in Germany.

 However, Miao Lu, secretary general of Beijing’s Centre for China and Globalisation, stated, “The U.S. is still the biggest destination for Chinese students, and U.S. higher education has been best known for its openness and tolerance.”